Training with SCITTELS

 Inclusion

-Trainees will develop both the knowledge and practical skills necessary to teach pupils from the diverse populations within East London.
-Trainees will learn about a variety of factors relating to diversity and inclusion including ‘class’, ethnicity, gender and will learn how to identify and meet the needs of learners from different groups such as children with special educational needs (SEN), children who speak English as an additional language (EAL), refugee and asylum seekers, looked after children and children from Gypsy, Roma and traveller backgrounds.
+Trainees develop the knowledge and practical skills required to teach pupils from East London’s richly diverse communities.
+They explore a range of factors relating to diversity and inclusion, such as class, ethnicity, and gender, and learn how to meet the needs of different learner groups.
+This includes pupils with special educational needs (SEND), those who speak English as an additional language (EAL), refugee and asylum-seeking children, looked-after children, and children from Gypsy, Roma and Traveller backgrounds.

 Core and Foundation Subjects

-Trainees will develop both knowledge of the subject itself (subject knowledge per se) and an understanding of how to teach the subject (related pedagogy) in the core and foundation subjects of the National Curriculum and the prime and core areas of the Early Years Foundation Stage curriculum.
-This includes Mathematics, English, Science, Computing, Art, Design and Technology, History, Geography, Music, Physical Education, Personal Health and Social Education (PHSE)/Citizenship, and Modern Foreign Languages.
-It also includes Religious Education.
+Trainees develop both subject knowledge and pedagogical understanding across the core and foundation subjects of the National Curriculum and the prime and core areas of the Early Years Foundation Stage.
+This includes Mathematics, English, Science, Computing, Art, Design and Technology, History, Geography, Music, Physical Education, Personal, Health and Social Education (PHSE), Modern Foreign Languages, and Religious Education.

 Classroom and Behaviour Management